ashiklom/pecan.book/Using-Git.md

         git commit -m "<some descriptive information about what was done>"

-5. make sure that code compiles
+5. Run any tests / make sure that code compiles

+For PEcAn:
         ./scripts/build.sh -c

 5. Push this branch to your github space